 And, my heart goes out to those in the depths of despair not recalling many happy moments, let alone days.
 And yes, those with picture perfect lives that are on the edges, knowing that they are missing something within their heart or their life.

 Because, of course, I’ve been all of those people: the happy gal seeking more delight and the depressed woman wondering if happiness was possible, at least a smidge.
 I have been the woman on the edge, at times living the picket fence life that seems perfect but isn’t in anyway pleasant beyond the surface And I have also been the phoenix rising from the ashes, knowing the she is on the edge of a ecstatic joy.

 And, because I am a fact finder, I look at the research.
 I read the Harvard study and once again read about the conclusions I’ve found before: In order to BE happy, you must live in the moment.
 You must practice presence.
 You must be mindful in your actions.

 And, no matter what stage of your life you’re in, well, darling, you look at these answers and feel frustrated.
 This is nothing NEW.
 You have heard this before.
 This is probably harder to do when the outside world feels challenging.
 Yet, that’s also when it’s most important to do so.

 How can you plan for the future and be in the here and now?
-How can you dive more deeply into joy?
-How can you be more mindful than you already am without becoming a self-absorbed jerk?
+Can you choose to dive more deeply into joy?
+What would it feel like to be more mindful than you already am without becoming a self-absorbed jerk?
 What if my present is nowhere near a happy experience?
 Who would blame my mind for wandering away?

 And the answer I’ve discovered when it comes to seeking answers in all these stages was to find practical ways to not just shift my thinking, but experience bliss that isn’t fleeting.